 Background and activities

-Elena Scibilia (Kuznetsova) is a Researcher at the Department of Civil and Environmental engineering at NTNU.
+Elena Scibilia (Kuznetsova) is a senior researcher at the Department of Civil and Environmental engineering and an adjunct professor at the Department of Geoscience and Petroleum at NTNU.
 She has master degree (in geology/geocryology) (2008) and PhD (in engineering geology, hydrology and geocryology) (2011) from Lomonosov Moscow State University, Russia.

 - transport infrastructure